TheStalwart/banknote-tabulator/README.md

 ### DevContainer-based
 `.devcontainer/devcontainer.json` contains a `postCreateCommand` that will attempt to download and unpack database archive from production instance to avoid doing a full scrape.

+To run HTTPd in DevContainer:
+`python -m http.server 8080`

 The easiest way to create a development environment is to use GitHub Codespaces.